 - Florida - 1,430 MW

-But Who Gets the Best Deal on Solar?
+But Which Homeowners Get the Best Deal on Solar?

-It’s interesting to know where the most people are choosing solar panels, but do those places have the best deals or just the most sunshine?
+It’s interesting to know where the most homeowners are choosing solar panels, but do those states have the best deals or just the most sunshine?
 You may also be wondering, what’s the best deal on rooftop solar?
 And are your neighboring states getting a better deal?

-Solar research and advocacy group Solar Power Rocks ranked each state for solar-friendliness - top grades went to Massachusetts, New Jersey, Rhode Island, Oregon and New York.3 You can read the ranking criteria details here, but we’ll break out the stats on who sees the most financial benefits from going solar.
+Solar electricity research and advocacy group Solar Power Rocks ranked each state for solar-friendliness - top grades went to Massachusetts, New Jersey, Rhode Island, Oregon and New York.3 We’ll break out the stats on who sees the most financial benefits from going solar.
 The investment quality in each state can depend on the average solar system cost, the type of agreement that the customer signs, the financial incentives offered up front, and any net metering or other agreements in place.

-Quickest Return On Investment (ROI) for Owned Systems3
+Quickest Return On Investment (ROI) for Owned Solar Energy Systems3

 - Massachusetts and Rhode Island both come in at just 4 years to pay back a 5 kW solar system!

 - New Jersey, New York, Washington D.C. and Hawaii are all close behind with a 6-year payback.